getredash/redash/README.md

-More details about the future of re:dash: http://bit.ly/journey-first-step
+More details about the future of re:dash : http://bit.ly/journey-first-step

 ---